BattletechModders/IRTweaks/README.md

 > Example: A pilot with guts 3 suffers a knockdown.
 They have a base resist of 30%, -6% for a knockdown, and thus will ignore the injury on 24% or less.

+### Overheat Injuries

+When a mech takes overheat damage, each point of heat over the overheating limit reduces the resist chance by **OverheatResistPenaltyPerHeatPercentile**.
+The difference between the mech's maximum heat (at which point is shuts down) and it's overheating limit is taken as a spectrum from 0 - 100.
+The mech's current heat within this spectrum defines the resistance penalty.

+> Example: A pilot with a resistance check of 60% overheats their Mech.
+The Mech has a maximum heat of 200, and an overheating limit of 120.
+200 - 120 = 80 points on the overheating spectrum.
+If the Mech was currently as 180 heat points, the overheating points would be calculated as 180 -120 = 60 points.
+The ratio of points to spectrum is then calculated, or 80 / 60 = 0.75 * 100 = 75 points.
+Assuming PenaltyPerHeatDamageInjuryRatio = 1, then the resist check is reduced by -75%.
+The pilot cannot resist and thus takes the injury.

+### Side Torso Destroyed Injuries

+When a side torso is destroyed, a pilot normally takes a point of damage.
+The resist chance is reduced by `PainTolerance.SideLocationDestroyedResistPenalty`, which defaults to 10%.

+### Center Torso Destroyed Injuries

+**Requires `CTDestructInjuryFix` set to true!** When the center torso is destroyed, a pilot normally damage equal to their remaining health, incapacitating them.
+The resist chance is reduced by `PainTolerance.CTLocationDestroyedResistPenalty`, which defaults to 10%.

 ## Obstructed Line-Of-Site Damage Resistance

 When LOS to a target is "obstructed" (red-yellow or purple colored targeting line with an "eye" icon), shots hitting certain mech or vehicle armor locations can have their damage reduced.